SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Tasks

 \section{Tasks}

-We evaluate the effectiveness of SMP across six motion control tasks, showcasing its ability to train policies that can perform various control tasks using diverse motion styles.
-Below, we summarize each task and the corresponding goal observation $\rvg$, which provide the agent with task-relevant information from the environment.
-More comprehensive details and task reward functions are provided in Appendix.
+We evaluate the effectiveness of SMP across seven motion control tasks, showcasing its ability to train policies that can perform various control tasks using diverse motion styles.
+Below, we summarize each task and the corresponding goal observation $\rvg$, which provides the agent with task-relevant information from the environment.
+More comprehensive details, including task reward functions and specific hyperparameter settings are provided in \Cref{app:task_implementation}.

 \paragraph{Target Speed} This task requires the character to move at a target speed.
 The goal for the policy is specified as $\rvg_t = v_t^*$.
 The target speed $v_t^*$ is randomly sampled from $[1.2, 6.8]\mathrm{m/s}$.
 To focus on speed tracking and gait transitions induced by different speeds, the target movement direction is kept fixed.